-Miss Molly – Co-owner/Instructor
+Miss Molly – Co-owner/Co-Director/Instructor

 Molly began dancing at age 3 in Quesnel B.C., studying at the Quesnel Ballet Studio, under the instruction of Linda Campbell.
 Here she trained and prepared for her RAD Syllabus Exams, which she took up to the Pre-Elementary Level.
 As she grew into her teens, she began traveling to Prince George to train and take exams with Judy Russell’s Enchainement Dance Studio.
-She studied under the very talented hands of Judy Russell and her mother, Bunny Murray.
+She studied under the very talented, Judy Russell and her mother, Bunny Murray.
 Molly trained in Ballet until the age of 12, when she then expanded into Jazz, Hip Hop, and Irish dance.
-She competed locally each season, and earned a spot in the Stage Category at the 2004 BC Performing Arts Provincials.
+She competed locally each season and earned a spot in the Stage Category at the 2004 BC Performing Arts Provincials.

 After graduating high school Molly spent time travelling abroad in Australia, lived in Vancouver and trained at Harbour Dance Centre, and studied Photojournalism at Loyalist College in Ontario.

 In Ontario she found herself dropping in to the Quinte Ballet School to take Modern, Ballet and Jazz.
 Dance also became her top choice for photography and journalism assignments.
-Dance always seemed to find her.

 Today her goals are to inspire her students to be confident, creative, and passionate young dance artists, while connecting the community of Terrace through dance.